Talent tug of war: Fears NZ lost out after immigration site glitch

-There are calls for an overhaul of immigration settings over fears New Zealand's visa process for bringing in sought-after migrant workers is lagging behind, while competing countries snap up the talent.
+There are calls for an overhaul of immigration settings over fears that New Zealand's visa process for bringing in migrant workers is lagging behind, while competing countries snap up the talent.

-A construction labour hiring company has laid a formal complaint with the Ministry of Business, Innovation and Employment (MBIE) after an error on the Immigration New Zealand (INZ) website made it impossible to apply for a job check for three weeks.
+A construction labour-hiring company has laid a formal complaint with the Ministry of Business, Innovation and Employment (MBIE) after an error on the Immigration New Zealand (INZ) website made it impossible to apply for a job check for three weeks.

-The job check is a mandatory step of the Accredited Employer Work Visa (AEWV), requiring employers to show they are suffering a skill shortage and have been unable to fill vacancies with New Zealand hires.
+The job check is a mandatory step of the Accredited Employer Work Visa (AEWV), requiring employers to show they are suffering a skills shortage and have been unable to fill vacancies with New Zealand hires.

 According to the INZ website, the job check also helps ensure migrants recruited into the country on AEWVs "are mostly filling higher-skilled roles".